 While visiting his friend Ray Harryhausen on the set, Ray Bradbury was given a copy of the script (which was going under the working title "Monster From the Sea") and was asked if he could possibly do some rewriting on it.
-After reading the script, Bradbury remarked about a scene in the story (which featured the monster destroying a lighthouse) that seemed very similar to a short story that he had published in "The Saturday Evening Post" several years earlier called "The Beast From 20,000 Fathoms".
+After reading the script, Bradbury remarked about a scene in the story (which featured the monster destroying a lighthouse) that seemed very similar to a short story that he had published in "The Saturday Evening Post" several years earlier called "The Beast from 20,000 Fathoms".
 Bradbury's story was about a dinosaur that destroys a lighthouse.
 The next day Bradbury received a telegram offering to buy the film rights to the story.
-After the sale, the films title was changed to "The Beast From 20,000 Fathoms".
-Years later when Bradbury had his story reprinted he changed the title to "The Fog Horn".
+After the sale, the film's title was changed to "The Beast from 20,000 Fathoms".
+When Bradbury's story was reprinted years later, he changed its title to "The Fog Horn".

 Deleted Scene: The 2003 DVD release reveals one shot of the Rhedasaurus that was omitted from the final film.
 That shot can be found in the trailer for The Black Scorpion (1957) (in special features) about 1/2 through the preview.
 (Spoiler: The Beast is walking, breast high, toward screen right.
 The background shows 2 buildings; one of them with fire escapes.
 Superimposed title card states, "You've thrilled to the terror of The Beast From 20,000 Fathoms."